 SOME COMMENTS RECEIVED ON THIS PROJECT

 • Hello Anton, This is great.
 Sorry that you left before we were going to ‘thank you’ for your incredible work.
 Regards.
-Brigid Crewe, the Chairperson of the Tygerberg Bird Club on 20 June after the CleanMarine presentation to Western Cape Birding Forum.
+Brigid Crewe, the Chairperson of the Tygerberg Bird Club, on 20 June after the CleanMarine talk to Western Cape Birding Forum.

 • Anton: thanks for working so hard environmentally.
 If all people were like you, global problems would be solved – John Fincham of the Cape Bird Club.

 • Dear colleagues, Please see below for yet another example of the excellent support we receive from BirdLife Overberg.
-Regards – Mark Anderson, the CEO of BLSA on 16 April a letter to the board on our proposed collaborative work with WCC and DICT.
+Regards – Mark Anderson on 16 April a letter to the board on our proposed collaborative work with Whale Coast Conservation and DICT.